B3x0r/B3x0r.github.io/README.md

 #### Usage:

-For now, it is just a place to see my selfie in front of a butterfly bush.
+For now, it is a place to learn more about me and my coding.

 #### Support: